alburycatalina/Coding-Nature/5_Whats_next.md

 ### How do I keep learning?

-A good way to keep your momentum is to choose a project or goal
+A good way to keep your momentum is to choose a project or goal.
-	Try your hand at your next school project with coding Break the problem into small pieces and start bit by bit.
+	* Try your hand at your next school project with coding
+	* Break the problem into small pieces and tackle them bit by bit.

 ### Suggestions for Projects